ClusterHQ/flocker/docs/indepth/installation.rst

 You have now installed ``clusterhq-flocker-node`` and created a ZFS pool for it.

 Next you may want to perform the steps in :doc:`the tutorial <./tutorial/moving-applications>`, to ensure that your nodes are correctly configured.
-Replace the IP addresses in the ``deployment.yaml`` files with the IP address of your own nodes.
+Replace the IP addresses in the ``deployment.yml`` files with the IP addresses of your own nodes.
 Keep in mind that the tutorial was designed with local virtual machines in mind, and results in an insecure environment.